Valdeorras

 Valdeorras’ terrain is marked primarily by the contrast between the Sil River valley and the higher ground that surrounds it.

-Valdeorras is protected to the northeast by the Serra da Enciña da Lastra, which forms the border with León.
-To the southwest, the Serra do Eixe rises up all the way to Pena Trevinca, the highest peak in Galicia at 2,127 meters, and to the west, the Cereixido Mountains form a natural border between Valdeorras and neighboring Quiroga in the Ribeira Sacra appellation.
+Valdeorras is protected by various mountain ranges.
+To the northeast is the Serra da Enciña da Lastra, which forms the border with León.
+To the southwest, the Serra do Eixe rises to Pena Trevinca, the highest peak in Galicia at 2,127 meters, and the Cereixido Mountains form a natural border between Valdeorras and neighboring Quiroga-Bibei in Ribeira Sacra to the west.

 Valdeorras' Rivers

-The Sil, Xares, Bibei, Cigüeño, and Casaio all flow through valleys tucked between higher ground, creating cooler microclimates that offset the region’s hot summers.
+The Sil, Xares, Bibei, Cigüeño, and Casaio rivers flow through valleys tucked between higher ground.
+They create cooler microclimates that offset the region’s hot summers.

 The Sil River begins in the Sierra Cantabria and flows through Bierzo in Castilla y León before entering Galicia.
 In Valdeorras, millions of years of erosion have carved out the river valley and left different levels called fluvial terraces along its sides.